 Portland State University

-Portland is one city that’s passionate about doing good in the world, and their university demonstrates this ethos.
-While the admissions rate is fairly high, students at PSU will be challenged to think critically in new ways.
+Portland is one city that’s passionate about doing good in the world, and its university demonstrates this ethos.
+While Portland’s admissions rate is fairly high, students at PSU will be challenged to think critically in new ways.

-It’s also less of a party school, and both students and faculty members are focused on enacting positive change through environmentalism, social justice, and redefining what it means to be an American university in the current era.
+PSU is also less of a party school, and both students and faculty members are focused on enacting positive change through environmentalism, social justice, and redefining what it means to be an American university in the current era.

 Sarah Lawrence College

-They boast one of the most intimate student-to-faculty ratios of all college campuses, with a 9:1 ratio.
+Sarah Lawrence College boasts one of the most intimate student-to-faculty ratios of all college campuses, with a 9:1 ratio.
 This makes it a great choice for liberal arts students longing for personalized study and guidance from dedicated faculty members.
 Students who want to work closely with experts in their fields, especially in the visual and performing arts, will likely succeed at Sarah Lawrence.

 San Francisco State University

-This school belongs to the California State University system, which comprises 23 campuses across the state.
+SF State belongs to the California State University system, which comprises 23 campuses across the state.
 San Francisco State offers a wide range of majors and has a lower cost than most other schools on this list, making it a solid choice for liberal students who want an interdisciplinary education for a great value.